fleschutz/PowerShell/Docs/list-drives.md

 ## list-drives.ps1 - Lists all local drives

-This script lists the details of all local drives.
+This PowerShell script lists the details of all local drives.

 ## Parameters
 ```powershell